Man dies after Tesla crashes into San Francisco area pond

-Interested in Tesla?Add Tesla as an interest to stay up to date on the latest Tesla news, video, and analysis from ABC News.

-Authorities in the San Francisco Bay Area are investigating the death of a man after a Tesla car he was driving veered off a road, crashed through a fence and plunged into a pond.
-It is unknown if the vehicle was in Autopilot mode.
+A man was killed when the Tesla automobile he was driving veered off a road, crashed through a fence and plunged into a pond, authorities said Monday.

-California Highway Patrol spokesman Daniel Jacowitz said that rescuers pulled the submerged car, a Tesla Model S, from the pond early Monday and found the man's body inside.
+California Highway Patrol spokesman Daniel Jacowitz said rescuers pulled the Tesla Model S from the pond early Monday and found the man's body inside.

 The driver was identified as Keith Leung, 34, of Danville, California, said Sgt.
-Ray Kelly, spokesman of the Alameda County Sheriff's office.
+Ray Kelly, spokesman for the Alameda County Sheriff's office.

-Kelly said it was too soon to know if the vehicle's semi-autonomous Autopilot mode was engaged when the crash occurred or whether the driver was speeding or intoxicated.
+Kelly said it was too soon to know if the vehicle's semi-autonomous Autopilot mode was engaged when the crash occurred or whether the driver may have been speeding or intoxicated.

 Photographs of the car show that its backend was destroyed, its hood crumpled and windows shattered.

-The Alameda County Sheriff's office sent a rescue team and divers that found the vehicle submerged in the pond, with the driver still seated in the vehicle, Jacowitz said.

-The driver's speed in the 35 mph zone was not yet known, but "it was great enough to leave the roadway, hit a fence, keep going down an embankment and into a pond on the property," Jacowitz said.
+The car was traveling at a speed "great enough to leave the roadway, hit a fence, keep going down an embankment and into a pond on the property," Jacowitz said.

-Federal transportation authorities are investigating a March 23 crash of a Tesla Model X SUV on a California highway.
-The driver was killed.
-Authorities are looking into the performance of Tesla's semi-autonomous Autopilot driving system.
+Federal transportation authorities have been investigating if the Tesla's Autopilot mode has played a role in other recent crashes.

+In March, the driver of a Tesla Model X was killed in California when his SUV hit a barrier while traveling at "freeway speed."
+The National Highway Traffic Safety Administration and the National Transportation Safety Board are investigating that case, in which the Autopilot system was engaged.

 ———